Last updated: September 25, 2023

-The cyber security industry should come with a glossary to cover all the acronyms it uses.
-We’ve talked about some of the more common terms in the past, but today we’re taking a closer look at three big ones: MDR, XDR, and EDR.
+The cybersecurity industry should come with a glossary to cover all the acronyms it uses.
+We’ve talked about some of the more common terms in the past, but today we’re taking a closer look at three big detection and response technologies:

-- MDR refers to managed detection and response.
+- MDR, which stands for managed detection and response.

-- XDR refers to extended detection and response.
+- XDR, which stands for extended detection and response.

-- EDR refers to endpoint detection and response.
+- EDR, which stands for endpoint detection and response.

-While they are closely related, there are several major differences—not to mention subtler nuances—that set their approaches to security apart.
-The challenge is in navigating how these terms are used by vendors.
+While closely related, there are several major differences—not to mention subtler nuances—that differentiate these approaches to security from one another.
 Without a clearer understanding of the actual outcomes each one provides, businesses may struggle to make an informed decision about the solution(s) they need to defend their operations and data.

 MDR, XDR, and EDR share a lot of DNA, but the way they approach security can vary wildly.
 Let’s take a closer look at these three solutions to better understand their capabilities and potential benefits.